 U.S. 40 combines with U.S. 13 (Dupont Highway) north at State Road.
 The two routes overlap 3.56 miles from there to Farnhurst and Interstate 295 along a six to eight lane arterial.
 Several older strip malls, small businesses and the New Castle Farmers Market reside along the corridor north to Hares Corner and New Castle County Airport (ILG).

-Delaware 273 crosses paths with Dupont Highway at Hares Corner directly below the runway lighting array for airport.
+SR 273 crosses paths with Dupont Highway at Hares Corner directly below the runway lighting array for airport.
 The state route provides one of connections to New Castle from U.S. 40.
-Further north a three-quarter cloverleaf interchange joins U.S. 13 & 40 (Dupont Highway) with Delaware 141 (Basin Road) and the southern terminus of U.S. 202.
+Further north a three-quarter cloverleaf interchange joins U.S. 13 & 40 (Dupont Highway) with SR 141 (Basin Road) and the southern terminus of U.S. 202.
 The dated junction includes businesses located within each of the three loop ramps.

 North from there, Dupont Highway passes between the post World War II subdivisions of Wilmington Manor and Penn Acres to the congested intersection with Boulen Boulevard.
-Boulen Boulevard links the arterial with Southgate Industrial Park and Moores Lane, with Moores Lane providing access to Delaware 9 (New Castle Avenue).
+Boulen Boulevard links the arterial with Southgate Industrial Park and Moores Lane, with Moores Lane providing access to SR 9 (New Castle Avenue).

 U.S. 40 parts ways with U.S. 13 (Dupont Highway) at Farnhurst to combine with Interstate 295 east to the Delaware Memorial Bridge.
 The Farnhurst Interchange opened to traffic in 1951 as part of the toll bridge approach to Deepwater, New Jersey.